-Every time we plan a weekend at the cottage, I send out meal assignments in advance.
-Our friends always oblige, each preparing a meal over the course of the weekend.
-The one exception is breakfast because I always look after the important first meal.
+Every time I plan a weekend at the cottage, I send out meal assignments in advance and my friends always happily oblige, each preparing a meal over the course of their stay.
+However, breakfast is my domain; I always look after this important first meal.
 The key to starting the day off right?
 Making this GLUTEN-FREE GRANOLA recipe!

-Breakfast at the cottage includes fresh berries and other fruit with yoghurt, St. Urbain bagels, juice, coffee and tea.
-I usually make the granola the night before we head up north and keep it in a handsome, covered canister on the counter so that early risers have easy access to this wonderful treat.
+Cottage breakfasts include fresh berries and other fruit served with yoghurt, St. Urbain bagels, juice, coffee and tea.
+I usually make the granola the night before I head up north and keep it in a handsome, covered canister on the counter as a beacon to early risers looking for a wonderful treat.

-ROLLED OATS – I only use gluten-free rolled oats are the order of the day for this recipe.
-Using them is an extra-nice consideration in case you have someone with gluten intolerance can enjoy it along with everyone else.
-Look for brands like Bob’s Red Mill and Only Oats, or ask your grocery store for additional suggestions.
-Links to purchase both of these superior brands are listed below!
+Gluten-free rolled oats are the order of the day for this recipe.
+Using them is an extra-nice consideration in case you have someone with gluten intolerance in your midst.
+Look for brands like Bob’s Red Mill and Splendor Garden, or ask your grocery store for additional suggestions.
+Links to purchase both of these superior brands are listed below.

-DRIED FRUIT – Cranberries and raisins have become standard when I make this recipe but you can also add currants, cherries, blueberries and even chopped, dried apricots.
+Cranberries and raisins have become standard when I make this recipe, but you can also add currants, cherries, blueberries and even chopped dried apricots.
 Just remember to add the dried fruit after the granola has come out of the oven so that it doesn’t become hard or taste burnt.

 I always suggest that cottage guests help themselves to this granola and enjoy it with either milk, almond milk or yoghurt and fresh fruit.
 An additional suggestion is to enjoy it with nothing more than orange or cranberry juice.
 What?
 It’s true, my sister Milisa and I discovered this years ago, sitting on the dock one sunny morning.
-Eating this GLUTEN FREE GRANOLA with fruit juice instead of dairy is, in our opinion, the only way to go.
+In our humble opinion, eating this GLUTEN-FREE GRANOLA with fruit juice instead of dairy is the only way to go.